orfeotoolbox/OTB/Documentation/Cookbook/rst/recipes/residual_registration.rst

 Now that we can use this set of tie points to estimate a residual transformation.For this we use the dedicated application called **RefineSensorModel**.
-This application make use of OSSIM capabilities to align the sensor model.
+This application make use of GDAL capabilities to align the sensor model.

-It reads the input geometry metadata file (*.geom*) which contains the sensor model information that we want to refine and the text file (homologous\_points.txt) containing the list of ground control point.
-It performs a least-square fit of the sensor model adjustable parameters to these tie points and produces an updated geometry file as output (the extension which is always use is *.geom*)
+It reads the input image geometry but can also read the metadata file (*.geom*) passed as an ExtendedFilename which contains the sensor model information that we want to refine and the text file (homologous\_points.txt) containing the list of ground control point.
+It performs a least-square fit of the sensor model adjustable parameters to these tie points and produces an updated geometry image file as output

 The application can provide as well an optional ground control points based statistics file and a vector file containing residues that you can